de2008de/markov-decision-process/README.md

 Now, we have a MDP model for this game.
 We want to find the optimal policy $\pi_{opt}$ that tells us the optimal action for each state.
 The policy $\pi_{opt}$ is a mapping between states and actions.
 Given a state to the policy $\pi$, it returns an optimal action for the given state.

 We can use value iteration algorithm to find the optimal policy $\pi_{opt}$.

+# Value Iteration

+Value iteration is an algorithm to iteratively compute the value of each state.
+To understand what is an expected value, let's discuss some concepts first.

+## Utility

+The utility is the sum of reward of a policy.
+For example, if your policy is always playing the game until you flip a blue sword card, one of your game may be like this:

+[in; play, 5, in; play, 5, in; play, -20, end]

+The utility of the policy for **this game** is:

+5 + 5 - 20 = -10

+You kept playing the game, and you flipped a red heart card for the first two rounds.
+However, you were not so lucky for the third round because you flipped a blue sword card.
+Therefore, you paid a fine, and the game is ended.

+## Discounted Factor

+The discounted factor is a ratio to discount the future rewards.
+For example, it is better to get $100 today than next year because I can spend that money right now.
+The same concept can be applied to the utility.
+If we want to get more utility as early as possible, we can apply the discounted factor.

+For instance, if the next reward is only worth 80% of the today's reward, the discounted factor is 0.8.
+By applying the discounted factor to the example above, we will have this utility:

+5 + (0.8)*5 + ((0.8)^2)*5 + ((0.8^3))(-20) = 1.96

+Now the utility is different because we care more about getting rewards as early as possible.

+## Value

+Value is the expected utility of a policy.
+For Markov Decision Process model, we know that each action will lead to some possible outcomes, and those outcomes are determined by chance.
+Therefore, for each different game of the same policy, you would get different amount of utility.

+You can compute an expected utility of the policy if you know the transition rates of each outcome when an action is taken.
+The expected utility is called value.